ClemensElflein/openmower.de/README.md

 changes to the website and those changes will immediately show up in your browser after you save.

+If you see `502 Bad Gateway`, wait a bit, the website is still building.

 ### Cleanup

 To stop Docker Compose, on your terminal window, press <kbd>Ctrl</kbd>+<kbd>C</kbd>.